Pets And Livestock

 Leash Laws

-When dogs are outside, they must either be restrained by a fence, wall or other enclosure, or on leashes that are no longer than 6 feet.
+When outside, dogs must be restrained by a fence, wall, or other enclosure, or be on a leash no longer than six feet.

 Dog Park

 The City opened its first off-leash dog park at Morgan Falls in 2010.
-The dog park has two fenced-in areas, one for big dogs and one for small dogs to play and run free.
-Most City of Sandy Springs parks allow dogs, if the dogs are leashed and owners clean up after their pets.
+The park includes separate fenced areas for large and small dogs.
+Most City of Sandy Springs parks allow dogs provided they remain leashed and owners clean up after their pets.

 Barking Noise Complaints

-Dogs bark, but if they are keeping your neighbors up at night, you could be in violation of the City's noise ordinances.
-If you are on the receiving end, you can report excessive noise by calling 911 or contacting Code Enforcement during standard business hours at 770.730.5600.
+Dogs naturally bark, but excessive barking may violate the City's noise ordinances.
+Residents may report excessive noise by calling 911 or contacting Code Enforcement during normal business hours at 770-730-5600.

 Kennels